Sudanese protesters return to streets as military consolidates post-coup grip

 On Oct.
 25, Sudan’s top military official, Lt.
 Gen. Abdel Fattah al-Burhan, seized power and suspended the constitution.
 Last week, he created a new ruling body and named himself its leader.
 Sudan’s civilian prime minister, Abdalla Hamdok, remains under house arrest and has not been able to speak publicly.

-Internet services remain largely unavailable since the coup despite a court order demanding their restoration.
-The blockage has failed to keep the country’s well-coordinated protest movement from organizing mass action against the military takeover using pamphlets and word-of-mouth.
+Internet services remain largely unavailable since the coup, despite a court order demanding their restoration.
+The blockage has failed to keep the country’s well-coordinated protest movement from organizing mass action against the military takeover using pamphlets and word of mouth.

 Even though Burhan’s coup has found little domestic and international support, he has managed to consolidate power, underscoring the military’s tight control of Sudan’s economy.
 The military has not shied away from using force.
-The United Nations’ top human right office said on Friday that 14 people had been killed, more than 300 injured and 57 civilian government officials, activists and journalists had been arbitrarily detained since the coup, as well as hundreds of protesters.
+The United Nations human rights office said Friday that 14 people had been killed, more than 300 injured and 57 civilian government officials, activists and journalists had been arbitrarily detained since the coup, as well as hundreds of protesters.

-A prominent doctors’ association said at least one protester had been killed on Saturday.
+A prominent doctors association said at least one protester had been killed on Saturday.

-Top Western officials have referred to the coup as a “hijacking” of Sudan’s 2019 revolution which led to the ousting of longtime dictator Omar Hassan al-Bashir.
+Top Western officials have referred to the coup as a “hijacking” of Sudan’s 2019 revolution, which led to the ousting of longtime dictator Omar Hassan al-Bashir.
 Burhan had been sharing power with Hamdok in a transitional military-civilian government, which was meant to last until elections were organized in 2023.
 A previous agreement had stipulated that more power would be shifted to the civilian side this month, but the coup preempted that move.

 “The U.S. and partners call on Sudan’s military leaders to refrain from further unilateral actions that will set back Sudan’s hard-won progress to rejoin the international community,” national security adviser Jake Sullivan wrote on Twitter on Friday.